RaviKMalhotra/CCSP/Domain 1 - Cloud Security/Domain 1 Important Questions 3.md

 D.	PaaS
 Answer: A

-### Question # 65 - Carl is deploying a set of video sensors that will be placed in remote locations as part of a research project.
+### [important] Question # 65 - Carl is deploying a set of video sensors that will be placed in remote locations as part of a research project.
 Due to connectivity limitations, he would like to perform as much image processing and computation as possible on the device itself before sending results back to the cloud for further analysis.
 What computing model would best meet his needs?
 A.	Serverless computing
 B.	Edge computing
 C.	IaaS computing
 D.	SaaS computing
 Answer: B

-### Question # 66 - Ben is working on integrating a federated identity management system and needs to exchange authentication and authorization information for browser- based single sign- on.
+### Question # 66 - Ben is working on [integrating a federated identity management system] and needs to exchange authentication and authorization information for browser-based single sign-on.
 What technology is his best option?
 A.	HTML
 B.	XACML
 C.	SAML